brunomaga/brunomaga.github.io/_posts/2024-01-19-Mixture-of-Experts.md

 where the term $$c_e/S$$ represents the fraction of input routed to each expert and $$m_e$$ is the mean gates per expert (note that $$m_e$$ is added because $$c_e/S$$ is a constant and is not differentiable).

 **Load balancing** was regulated by guaranteeing that the total number of tokens assigned to each expert is not below a given threshold (this is in contrast to have a threshold in the number of samples).
-Finally, they introducted the concept of **random routing**, where in a top-2 setup, "if the weight for the 2nd expert is very small, we can simply ignore the 2nd expert to conserve the overall expert capacity".

-The parallel-partitioning is a combination of data-parallel and sharding: (1) "the attention layer is parallelized by splitting along the batch dimension and replicating its weights to all devices"; and (2) "experts in the MoE layer are infeasible to be replicated in all the devices due to its sheer size and the only viable strategy is to shard experts into many devices".

 ### 2021 [Switch Transformers: Scaling to Trillion Parameter Models with Simple and Efficient Sparsity](https://arxiv.org/abs/2101.03961)